-Addressing the linkages between the environment, conflict and peacebuilding provides a critical opportunity for UNEP in Africa to positively influence the development process.
+Addressing the linkages between the environment, conflict and peace-building provides an opportunity for UN Environment in Africa to positively influence the development process.
 A long-term vision must support:

-- African governments to develop resource policies with a positive impact on their national economies and to implement open, transparent and equitable governance of natural resources;
+- Developing resource policies with a positive impact on their national economies and to implement open, transparent and equitable governance of natural resources.

 - Mainstreaming environmental issues within humanitarian operations in order to minimize possible environmental impacts and ensure they do no harm with regard to longer-term sustainability and development.

 The approach used by UN Environment and its partners is based on: